raspberrypilearning/guess-the-flag/en/step_4.md

 ```
 --- /task ---

-If you want to, you can now right-click on the lists and variables and hide them, so that they don't take up space on the Stage.
+If you want to, you can now untick the lists and variables to hide them, so that they don't take up space on the Stage.
 If you want to show them again, go to the Data section and select the boxes next to the list names or variable names.